elitonnmelo/TPSE/lista_bitWise/lista_bitWise.md

 # 6. Write a program that takes a 32-bit integer (long int) and splits it into eight 4-bit values.
 (Be careful of the sign bit.)

 ## RESPOSTAS EM ARQUIVOS SEPARADO (longBinario.c)

+# 7. Write a program that will take the bits in a number and shift them to the left end.
+For example, 01010110 (binary) would become 11110000 (binary).

+## REPOSTAS EM ARQUIVO SEPARADO (delocamentoBin.c)